gecgomes/ICD_Coding_MSAM/README.md

 1. Please note that you need to complete training to acces the data.
 The training is free, but takes a couple of hours.  - [link to data access](https://physionet.org/content/mimiciii/1.4/)
 2. Open the directory `data_aux`.
 Download the MIMIC-III data inside this directory by doing: `wget -r -N -c -np --user <physionet_user> --ask-password https://physionet.org/files/mimiciii/1.4/` inside the `data_aux` directory.
 3. MIMIC-III/1.4 is now downloaded into `data_aux`, and you should have the following path directories: `data_aux/physionet.org/files/mimiciii/1.4`, with all the MIMIC-III files inside it.
 4. Now that you download the MIMIC-III data.
-Lets do the split described in [Mullenbach et al.](https://github.com/jamesmullenbach/caml-mimic) (MIMIC-III-50), and the split described by [Edin et al.](https://github.com/JoakimEdin/medical-coding-reproducibility)
+Lets do the split described by [Mullenbach et al.](https://github.com/jamesmullenbach/caml-mimic) (MIMIC-III-50), and the split described by [Edin et al.](https://github.com/JoakimEdin/medical-coding-reproducibility)
 5. Inside the directory `MIMIC-III-Preprocess`, run the code `python prepare_mimiciii_mullenbach.py` (generate the MIMIC-III-50 split), `python prepare_mimiciii_edin.py` (generate the MIMIC-III-clean split), and then `python prepare_labelizers.py` (to prepare the one hot encoding labels for both splits).
 6. Now you can see the train/val/test sets, and the one hot encodins for both splits under the directory `data`